AlicjaZab/Web-Quiz-Engine/README.md

 {"success":false,"feedback":"Wrong answer!
 Please, try again."}
 ```
 If such quiz doesn't exist you will receive a response with status code 404 (Not found).
-000

 **Delete quiz**

-Send DELETE request to /api/quizzes/[ID].
-If quiz was deleted successfully, you will receive empty response with status code 204 (no content), if such quiz doesn't exist status code 404 (Not found), or if you are trying to delete a quiz that you are not the author of, status code 403 (forbidden).
+Send DELETE request to **/api/quizzes/[ID]**.
+If quiz was deleted successfully, you will receive an empty response with status code 204 (No content), if such quiz doesn't exist status code 404 (Not found), or if you are trying to delete a quiz that you are not the author of, status code 403 (Forbidden).

 **Get completed quizzes**

-Send GET request to /api/quizzes/completed to get all the quizzes you've successfully completed.
+Send GET request to **/api/quizzes/completed** to get all the quizzes you've successfully completed.
 You will receive a response - JSON with field *content* and some more additional information.
 In *content* there is a list of completed quizzes, but only the IDs and completion date:
 ```
 {
   "totalPages":1,